TomSB1423/Obsidian-Darkside20k/Projects/Darkside-20k/Detectors/S1 & S2 Signals.md

 Using both S1 & S2 means that a very good resolution can be obtained

-#TODO talk about background rejection, include Cherenkov light and time rejection
+#TODO talk about background rejection, include Cherenkov light and time rejection, deadtime